googleads/google-ads-python/.github/ISSUE_TEMPLATE/feature_request.md

 Make sure you've carefully reviewed the documentation for this library to make sure your feature request is not already supported: https://developers.google.com/google-ads/api/docs/client-libs/python

-For requests that are related to the Google Ads API itself and not specific to this library, please reach out to one of our support channels at https://developers.google.com/google-ads/api/support.
+For requests that are related to the Google Ads API itself and not specific to this library, please reach out to one of our support channels: https://developers.google.com/google-ads/api/support.
 -->

 **Describe the problem you are trying to solve:**